Tips to Maintain Your Weight While Following The Myers Way®

 There’s also the possibility that you were just born with a higher basal metabolic rate (or BMR) than others.
 Your BMR is your resting metabolic rate–basically, the amount of calories you burn doing absolutely nothing.
 In this case, you’ll generally have a harder time putting on weight than others and you’ll lose weight more easily, but with a few smart dietary changes, you can reach and maintain a healthy weight.

-How to Fine-Tune Your Diet for Weight Gain
+How to Fine-Tune Your Diet for Weight Gain and Weight Maintenance

 After you’ve adopted a clean diet, and ruled out all possible underlying causes of weight loss, the third step is to fine-tune your diet even further.
 Here are some practical tips for optimizing your diet and lifestyle for weight gain.